CoderKarsh/assembly-endgame/README.md

 1. Learnt about clsx package for classNames
 2. Challenged myself to only have 1 component and still make code readable
 3. Many a11y features provided for development like aria-live, aria-label and made a few sr-only divs for better screen-reader responses.
+4. Vercel deployment was failing as it was not able to install clsx package.
+Overriding the install command in "Build and Deployment" settings to "npm install && npm install clsx" worked